dd9jn/rfc4880bis/crypto-refresh.md

 The initialization vector is 16 octets long.
 EAX authentication tags are 16 octets long.

-The nonce for EAX mode is computed by treating the initialization vector as a 16-octet, big-endian value and exclusive-oring the low eight octets of it with the chunk index.

 ### OCB Mode

 The OCB AEAD Algorithm used in this document is defined in {{RFC7253}}.